Here is a possible algorithm for creating a robust strategy using Belkaglazer

-In this case, it’s necessary to choose the value at which your strategy shows max. performance (PF, average trade).
+In this case, choose a value that gives your strategy max. performance (PF, average trade).

 IV.
 Time-stop, SL, TP

-1) The mathematical (statistical) advantage of entry points and trades decreases with the position holding time.
-Therefore, it is necessary to use a time stop (see parameters ‘StopBar‘ and ‘StopHour‘).
-The time-stop is a time-based stop-loss that automatically closes trades after a certain number of bars.
-Increasing the time-stop value increases the performance of a strategy.
-After a certain point, the performance does not change or falls slightly.
-So this point is the best value for a time-stop.
-But don’t forget, the longer the holding time, the higher the trading risk.
+1) The math (stat) advantage of entry points and trades decreases with the position holding time.
+Therefore, it is necessary to use a time-stop (see parameters ‘StopBar‘ and ‘StopHour‘).
+The time-stop is a time-based stop loss that automatically closes trades at a specified time or after a certain number of bars has expired.
+Increasing the time-stop value increases performance.
+After a certain point, the performance does not increase or falls slightly.
+This point is the best value for a time-stop.
+But remember, the longer the holding time, the higher the trading risk.

-2) Optimize SL/TP values, one by one.
-Do not select too small or big values, be guided by common sense and take into account the logic of your basic idea.
-In a good strategy, the SL/TP values have little effect on performance
+2) Optimize SL/TP values one by one.
+Do not select too small or large values, follow the logic of your idea.
+The SL/TP values have little effect on performance for a good strategy.

 1) First, add a time filter.
-Only range.
-Do not remove certain hours, minutes so you can prevent overfitting.
-As a rule, a momentum strategy is traded during active hours, MR strategies are used during hours of the calm market.
+I recommend only filtering by range.
+Don’t remove certain hours, minutes.
+So you can prevent overfitting.
+As a rule, a momentum strategy is traded during active hours.
+MR strategies are usually used during hours of the calm market.

-2) Try to add other filters (trend, volatility).
+2) Try to add other filters (trend-based, volatility-based).
 A robust filter can behave like this:

-The specific value should not be selected based on the beauty of the growth chart.
-It is necessary to proceed from the fact that the avg. trade must be high enough to cover all trading costs and give a profit.
-A trend filter may behave differently, it can work in a wide range, but if you turn the filter off, then a strategy will not fail, it will still work, worse but will work (it is the difference between a model and a filter).
+The difference between the model parameter and filter is that if you exclude the filter, a strategy will show less performance, but it will work.
+If you exclude the model parameter, the strategy will fail, and the equity curve will turn into a random walk.
+You should not choose a value depending on the beauty of the growth chart.
+You must proceed from the fact that the avg. trade should be high enough to cover all trading costs (spread, commission) and give a profit.
+A trend-based filter can behave differently, it can work in a wide range, but if you turn the filter off, the strategy will not fail, it will work worse, but it will still work (that’s the difference between the model and filter).

-3) In this stage, you can try to optimize/analyze the ATR period.
+3) In this stage, you may try to optimize/analyze the ATR period.

 In my strategy, I set 'OrderHourStart' = 1, and 'OrderHourStop'=23.
-I am going to trade momentum, so I don't want to trade it during low liquidity time.
+I'm going to trade momentum, so I don't want to trade it during low liquidity time.
 DayOfWeek tuning: So, the best days for trading are Tuesday, Wednesday, and Thursday.
 Monday is a low volatility day, so momentum does not work well.
-Friday is teeming with high impact news thus the price reach my short SL.
+Friday is teeming with high impact news, thus the price reaches my short SL.
 I set 'OrderDayOfWeek' to 234 Trying to add a trend filter.
 Tuning 'EMA_Period' from -32 to 32 step 2, TF = Daily The filter works correctly.
-For my momentum strategy, trading with the trend is more profitable than trading against the trend.
+For my strategy, trading with the trend is more profitable than trading against the trend.
 I set 'EMA_Period' to 10.
-Now my strategy looks like this: PF=1.93, Avg.trade=14.5pips, Number of trades=518, Total profit=749, spread=0.2pips, no slippage, 'open prices only' method, Alpari data from 2005 to 2018 There are 518 trades left, there is nothing to filter)))
+Now my strategy looks like this: PF=1.93, Avg.trade=14.5pips, Number of trades=518, Total profit=749, spread=0.2pips, no slippage, 'open prices only' method, Alpari data from 2005 to 2018 There are 518 trades left, nothing to filter anymore.

 1) Enable commissions, trading costs, set real spreads, slippages.
-Conduct tests using TDS2 software with tick data and variable spreads (if your strategy requires good execution).
+Conduct tests using TDS2 software on the tick data with variable spreads (if your strategy requires good execution).

-2) If it is needed then add complicated exit rules.
+2) If it is needed add complicated exit rules.

 3) If you are using PCh model then try to optimize ‘PCh_OffsetPip’, ‘HL/2_OffsetPip’ parameters.